Arushasatybay/cse15l-lab-reports/LabReport2.md

 ## Part 3
 In weeks 2 and 3 I have learned how to connect, build, and run a server.
-I also learned how to use `PrairieTest` platform for `SkillDemos` and found out about new commands such as `mkdir`, `scp`, and `man`.
+I also learned how to use the `PrairieTest` platform for `SkillDemos` and found out about new commands such as `mkdir`, `scp`, and `man`.